harrykimpel/snyk-to-gl-artifacts/README.md

 [![Snyk logo](https://snyk.io/style/asset/logo/snyk-print.svg)](https://snyk.io)

 ---
+# (NOT officially supported by Snyk - draft version)

-# Snyk JSON to HTML Mapper
+# Snyk JSON to GitLab Artifact Report JSON

-The Snyk JSON to HTML Mapper takes the json outputted from `snyk test --json` and creates a local HTML file displaying the vulnerabilities discovered.
+The Snyk JSON to GitLab Artifact Report JSON takes the json outputted from `snyk test --json` and creates a local HTML file displaying the vulnerabilities discovered.

 # How do I use it?